9 minute read

 Monitor costs, analyse engagement and improve future communications to increase customer engagement.

 The multichannel communication system you use should follow highly auditable processes.
-For example, in-built controls and reporting options cover all the key things you need to know to inform your decision making.
-If you need to track a letter to respond to a customer query, this should be available from data upload to mail out.
+For example, in-built controls and reporting options cover all the key information you need to make informed decisions.
+If you need to track a letter in response to a customer query, this should be available from data upload to mail-out.
 Or if you want to view online engagement to report on deliverability and open rates.
-And you should be able to report on spending and document delivery rates to share with management teams for budget reports.
+You should also be able to report on spending and document delivery rates to share with management teams for budget reports.

 6. You’ll only need to work with one supplier to communicate through many channels